raymondkneipp/legion-template/legion.md

 ---
-title: Smith
+title: Smith B
-post: 934
+post: 932
-tagline: We are the best post ever!
+tagline: We are the best post ever!!
 ---